apache/spark/BREEZE.rst

 Finally you can specify ``--integration all`` to start all integrations.

-Once integration is started, it will continue to run until the environment is stopped with ``breeze --stop-environment`` flag.
+Once integration is started, it will continue to run until the environment is stopped with ``breeze stop-environment`` command.

-Note that running integrations uses significant resources - CPU and memory - by your docker engine.
+Note that running integrations uses significant resources - CPU and memory.

 Stopping the Environment
 ------------------------